bornfight-studio/bf-modal/readme.txt

 * New - added remove options on uninstall plugin
 * New - added flush rewrite rules when setting rewrite rules
+* New - added link to settings page